 At the time, of course, the Schweizertor would have been an entrance rather than a connecting passageway.
 What is now the Schweizerhof courtyard once formed the main part of the Hofburg.

-The echoes of a Roman triumphal arch (no coincidence?), the unusual (if not entirely original) colours, the emblems, and frescoes certainly give the gate a unique and photogenic look.
+The echoes of a Roman triumphal arch, the unusual (if not entirely original) colours, the emblems, and frescoes certainly give the gate a unique and photogenic look.

 Those emblems and frescoes in particular offer some insight into Habsburg history.
 The paintings in the passageway, for example, are a nod to various Habsburg dominions under Ferdinand’s aegis.